I love the New Year. I always feel so organized. It must be the new day planner!

 You can use any round nose pliers that are large enough to make the arc of the heart, but I always find it easiest to use bail making pliers or step pliers so you are always wrapping around a consistent sized mandrel.
+The links above will take you to Amazon to see the products.
+If you make a purchase, I will receive a small commission at no cost to you.

 Make a Heart Shaped Template